anngineery/nand2tetris/software/README.md

 	- `call <function_name> <num_args>`: the caller already pushed <num_args> arguments to the stack
 	- `return`

+## Testing
+Process VM programs and run the resulting assembly files on the CPU Emulator to see it does what it's supposed to (the VM programs, test scripts that handle the initialization of things and the CPU Emulator are supplied by the course).
+As a debugging tool, the VM Emulator, which helps understand what happens in the input VM file visually, was also supplied.

 # Compiler
 This is the first half of 2-tier compilation process.
 The compiler converts the Jack language (high-level language) into the intermediate language (also called VM language).
 ## Booting Process